03

 Components

 Every angular project must have at least one component which is known as the root component and the root components connect the component with the Page document Object Module (DOM).
-Each of the components defines a class that mainly contains data, logic, application and it is binding with the HTML template.
+Each of the Angular components defines a class that mainly contains data, logic, and application and it is bound to the HTML template.

 Data Binding

-- Property Binding: It can interpolate the values which are computed from application data into the HTML.
+• Property Binding: It can interpolate the values that are computed from application data into the HTML.

-- Event Binding: Our app is responding to the user input in the target environment by updating the application data.
+• Event Binding: Our app responds to the user input in the target environment by updating the application data.

 Services